We are excited about the success of our 2020 mini-program and look forward to beginning the 2021 project in the Masoala NP, Madagascar!

 - Provide equipment to remain onsite and paid Malagasy personnel to assist the students and teachers in sustainable learning.

-Our fundraising goal for our onsite program in 2021 is $18,000 USD, which will allow us to complete all aspects of the project, including paying our Malagasy staff and publishing the book of student work for conservation fundraising through student sales of the book to tourists and online.
+Our goal for our onsite program in 2021 is $18,000 USD, which will allow us to complete all aspects of the project, including paying our Malagasy staff, providing the children with the complete PICC curriculum (including cameras, etc) publishing the book of student work for conservation fundraising through student sales of the book to tourists and online.
 100% of your donations will go towards this project.

 Thanks to those that have already donated, our Malagasy team member Pascal was able to conduct a 10-day program with the children of Ambodiforaha.
 Thank you!